-As we mention in our page on the cravat, a cravat is a catch-all term for neckwear.
+As we mention on our page on the cravat, a cravat is a catch-all term for neckwear.
 It can refer to neckties, bow ties, neckerchiefs, and yes, ascots.
-The term comes from the French word for Croat (cravate) and only referred to the cloth tied around Croatian mercenaries’ necks.
+The term comes from the French word for Croat (cravate) and only refers to the cloth tied around Croatian mercenaries’ necks.

 The only thing on the market today that could be defined as a cravat and nothing else is a rouche or scrunchy tie.
 These are rare.